- You will first create an OpenCCC account to begin an application.

 Complete the FCC Scholarship Application (Optional, October 1 – March 2 every year)

 Fresno City College offers over 200 scholarships every year with awards ranging from $100-$1500 per year.
-To apply for scholarships, view important deadlines, and find more information go to www.fresnocitycollege.edu/scholarships.
+To apply for scholarships, view important deadlines, and find more information go to the Scholarships Office webpage.

-Once you have completed the AIM application, call 559.442.8237 to schedule an intake appointment with a DSP&S counselor to complete the additional paperwork needed to complete the process.
-You will discuss any disability related accommodations that may be needed to support your academic performance.
+Once you have completed the AIM application, call 559.442.8237 to schedule an appointment with a DSP&S counselor to finalize the intake process.
+You will discuss any disability-related accommodations that may be needed to support your academic performance.

 Meet with a DSP&S counselor to complete a Student Education Plan (SEP), which will map all the necessary courses needed to reach your academic and career goals.
 Contact the DSP&S Office at 559.442.8237 to schedule an appointment.